alpinejs/alpine/packages/docs/src/en/plugins/collapse.md

 <a name="installation"></a>
 ## Installation

-You can use this plugin by either including it from a `<script>` tag or installing it via NPM:
+You can use this plugin by either including it from a `<script>` tag or installing it via a package manager:

 ### Via CDN